guifarias31/msfs_tbm930_project/README.md

 1: Click on the green button in the top right corner that says 'Code' and click "Download as ZIP"

-2: Unzip and put the folder "aircraft-tbm930-performance" in your MSFS Community folder
+2: Unzip and put the folder "aircraft-tbm930-improvement" in your MSFS Community folder

-For more liveries see this thread: https://forums.flightsimulator.com/t/turboprop-master-livery-list/168196/16
+For liveries see this thread: https://forums.flightsimulator.com/t/turboprop-master-livery-list/168196/16